tberends/spotify-music-bingo/README.md

 *Note: A [virtualenv](https://virtualenv.pypa.io/) is recommended.*

 1. Clone this repository
+2. Install a python in environment in python 3.8
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt

 # Prerequisites